Dodecahedrane/DevOpsNotes/Cloud/Azure/Create a VM on Azure.md

 ![[Pasted image 20240307091550.png]]

 You can choose the base image for the VM.
-Various flavors of Linux, BSD and Windows
+Various flavors of [[Linux]], BSD and Windows

 ### VM Arch., Spot and Size
 ![[Pasted image 20240307091736.png]]